rodpayne/home-assistant_person_location/docs/async_concurrency.md

 ## Home Assistant Core 2026.7/2026.8 compatibility

-The implementation targets Home Assistant Core 2026.7 and 2026.8.
+The implementation targets Home Assistant Core 2026.7 and after.
 Runtime state owned by a config entry is exposed through `ConfigEntry.runtime_data`; the legacy `hass.data[DOMAIN]` mirror remains only where the current integration architecture still requires it during this incremental migration.
 Home Assistant's async entity APIs are used directly on the event loop, and HTTP clients should use the HA-managed `aiohttp` session rather than creating per-request sessions.

 ### Person entity coordinates in Core 2026.7